 When you apply, you must include a letter explaining why the school is the only one to meet the child’s needs.
 The letter should be written by a:

 We will make a decision about admission in consultation with a panel of teaching and medical professionals.
 The medical professional gives advice about applications made for medical reasons, and teaching professionals advise on applications made for social or special reasons.

-If your child has a severe medical or social need please complete the application form below and include the letter as above.
+If your child has a severe medical or social need please email us for further details.